Littered with debris, the forest floor

 Each piece designs the mound as it is heaved into place

-Unevenly balanced on logs or branches already laid until the tangle
+Unevenly balanced on logs or branches already laid until

 Catches and weaves a labyrinthine, rounded shape